 MAUS uses the on-line Configuration Database to store all of its geometries.
 These geometries have been transferred from CAD drawings which are based on the latest surveys and technical drawings available.
 The CAD drawings are translated to a geometry specific subset of XML, the Geometry Description Markup Language (GDML) prior to being recorded in the configuration database.
-Translation of the CAD drawings was accomplished through the use of a commercial software package known as Fast-RAD.
-This can be done using a combination of the open source software packages FreeCAD and CADMesh to translate the CAD drawings into a GEANT4 readable format; generation of an open source solution for MAUS is in progress.
+Translation of the CAD drawings is accomplished through the use of a commercial software package known as Fast-RAD.
+In principle this may be done using a combination of the open source software packages FreeCAD and CADMesh to translate the CAD drawings into a GEANT4 readable format, but such an avenue has not yet been fully explored.